Z3r0cks/Master_Thesis/thesis/main.typ

 To simulate a NeRF scene, an origin in the scene is required, which can be added as a frustum within the scene.
 Depending on the user input, this frustum simulates a ray within the scene and obtains the density values along a ray.

-The core idea is to estimate the density sample point 𝜎 at position 𝑥 closest to the obstacle where the ray intersects, and then calculate the distance between the origin and this estimated point.
+The core idea is to estimate the density sample point $sigma$ at position $x$ closest to the obstacle where the ray intersects, and then calculate the distance between the origin and this estimated point.
 For this estimation, various methods are used and tested.

 === Threshold method <simple-threshold-method>
 For each ray, I we sample the volume densities $sigma(x)$ at discrete points along the ray path.
 By defining a threshold value $sigma_(t h)$, which determines the density above which a relevant interaction is assumed, the algorithm searches for the first position $x_(t h)$ where $sigma(x_(t j)) gt.eq sigma_(t h)$.
 This corresponding position $x_(t h)$ is then used to determine the distance to the object. \